Macau Wolf Warriors

 The Wolf Warriors also known as the Macau Wolf Warriors is a professional basketball club in the ASEAN Basketball League (ABL) based in Macau.
-The team was formerly based Zhuhai and was known as Zhuhai Wolf Warriors.
+The team was formerly based in Zhuhai and was known as Zhuhai Wolf Warriors.

 History

 The then Zhuhai Wolf Warriors entered ABL in August 2018.
 The Warriors are claimed to be the first professional team based in Zhuhai city in Guangdong, China in any sports.
 The team relocated in Macau before the start of the 2019–20 ABL season.

 Roster

 Home venues

 Initially, the Macau Wolf Warriors' home venue was at the Jinan University which has a 2,500-capacity basketball venue.
 They later moved their home venue to the Doumen Gymnasium in Zhuhai, China.